Context Class

 <p class="example-2 primary">--cx-fg-subtle</p>

-<p class="example-2 primary solid">--cx-fg-subtle</p> Full context component
+<p class="example-2 primary solid">--cx-fg-subtle</p>Full context component

 .example-3 {

-@extend %context, %basic-context;
+@extend %context, %body-context;

 --component-fg-color: var(--example-fg-color, var(--cx-fg-main));